 This research project explores the extent to which some young people can be turned from having no hope and motivation to become achievers, by being encouraged to develop positive mental attitudes.
-The project pre-existed this research (Bigger, 2005).
-This dissertation examines the educational processes underlying the project and its evaluation, seeking to determine whether some psychological and educational processes might be of more general application.
+This report examines the educational processes underlying the project and its evaluation, seeking to determine whether some psychological and educational processes might be of more general application.
 There is particular emphasis on two: